-Image 2: Rinkai Jiko no Taiken wo Kiroku Suru Kai.
+Image 2: Rinkai Jiko no Taiken wo Kiroku Suru

+Kai.
 Tokaimura Rinkai Jiko no Machi kara: 1999nen 9gatsu 30nichi Jiko Taiken no Shōgen.
 (Tokyo: Morimoto, 2001), 51.

 Justin Aukema is a graduate student at Sophia University in Tokyo.
-His current research is focused on the Japan air raids, as well as anti-war authors and films in Japan.
+His current research is focused on the Japan air raids, as well as antiwar authors and films in Japan.
 Previous work has included a study of the Smithsonian - Enola Gay Controversy titled The Smithsonian - Enola Gay Controversy: Including Wisconsin Perspectives on the Atomic Bombings.
+He can be reached at aukemajk@gmail.com

-For further information on and works by Hayashi Kyoko in English, please see Kyoko Selden's excellent translations.
+For further information on and works by Hayashi Kyoko in English, please see Kyoko Selden's excellent translations, the following of which are available at Japan Focus.